wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 ## Template

 W> ### Copying and Pasting
 W> As we said in the introductory chapter, *don't simply copy and paste the code you see here*.
 Type it in, think about what the HTML markup below is doing as you type.
 If you don't understand what a particular element does, search for it online.
 If you don't understand what a given Bootstrap CSS class achieves, check out the [documentation](http://getbootstrap.com/css/).
+W>
+W> **If you copy and paste over a large portion of code like the template below, you risk including the book's headers and footers, too!**

 {lang="html",linenos=off}
 	<!DOCTYPE html>